Code-Institute-Submissions/online-cookbook-3/README.md

 * Click on any page number and verify that active page is shown by pink background.

 ###### Recipe cards
-* Verify that all images are responsive.
+* Verify that all images are responsive
+* Verify that for guest users only *upvote* icons are displayed on recipe cards
+* Verify that for registered users both *upvote* and *favourite* icons are displayed on recipe card
+* Hover on *thumbs up* icon and verify that tooltip appears stating 'Upvote this recipe' if the recipe is not already upvoted.
+(Registered user only)
+* Hover on *thumbs up* icon and verify that tooltip appears stating 'Already upvoted' if the recipe is already upvoted.
+(Registered user only)
+* Hover on *favourite* icon and verify that tooltip appears stating 'Add to favourites' if the recipe is not already in *My favourite recipes*.
+(Registered user only)
+* Hover on *favourite* icon and verify that tooltip appears stating 'Remove from favourites' if the recipe is already in *My favourite recipes*.
+(Registered user only)
+* Verify that *favourite* icon label is *Add* if recipe is not in *My favourite recipes*.
+* Verify that *favourite* icon label changes to *Remove* if recipe is in *My favourite recipes*.
+* Click on *favourite* icon and verify that if the recipe is not in *My favourite recipes*, then it is added and vice versa.
+* Click on *View this Recipe* and verify that webpage with all recipe details appear.
 * Click on *three vertical dots* and verify that *short recipe description* slides  up.
 * Click on *thumbs up* icon and verify that upvotes number is increased only when user:
     * is registered,
     * is not the author of the recipe, and
     * has not already upvoted.
-* Hover on *heart* icon and verify that tooltip appears stating 'Add to favourites' if the recipe is not already in *My favourite recipes*.
-(Registered user only)
-* Hover on *heart* icon and verify that tooltip appears stating 'Added to favourites' if the recipe is already in *My favourite recipes*.
-(Registered user only)
-* Click on *heart icon* and verify that if the recipe is not in *My favourite recipes*, then it is added and vice versa.
-* Verify that *heart icon* status is *save* if recipe is not in *My favourite recipes*.
-* Verify that *heart icon* status changes to *saved* if recipe is in *My favourite recipes*.
-* Click on *View this Recipe* and verify that webpage with all recipe details appear.

 ##### Add Recipe Page (Registered users only)
-* Click on **Save recipe** button with all or some incomplete fields and verify that an error message (next to the first incomplete field) appears stating, 'Please fill in this field'.
+* Click on 'Save recipe' button with all or some incomplete fields and verify that an error message (next to the first incomplete field) appears stating, 'Please fill in this field'.
 Form does not get submitted unless all input fields are filled.
 * Click on *add* icon and verify that an input field for ingredient or method step